 General Surgery Residency: Manhattan

-NYU Grossman School of Medicine offers a five-year General Surgery Residency in Manhattan that begins on July 1 of each year.
+NYU Grossman School of Medicine offers a five-year clinical General Surgery Residency in Manhattan that begins on July 1 of each year.
 The residency’s combined training sites are a rich and varied source of surgical patients, diseases, and care settings, making for comprehensive training.
-Each year we select seven first-year categorical residents for the residency.
+Each year we match eight first-year categorical residents for the residency.
 Additional residents match separately to preliminary positions prior to specialty training.

 The residency is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and prepares residents for certification by the American Board of Surgery (ABS).
-In each of the past 4 years, 100 percent of our residents have passed both the written and oral portions of the ABS boards.
+After graduation, our residents routinely match in competitive fellowship programs in all sub-specialties, but also in their top fellowship program choices.

-Our residency provides a wealth of clinical and operative experience, a diverse house staff, and faculty passionate about teaching, as well as a variety of clinical and basic science research experiences.
+Our residency program provides a wealth of clinical and operative experience, along with a variety of clinical and basic science research experiences.
+Our faculty are passionate about teaching and mentoring our diverse group of house staff.
 Progressive responsibility is the key element of the residency, with surgical decision-making and responsibilities taught in clinical and didactic settings.

 As a part of our program, residents train at the following sites: